MarbleBag/Gobchat/docs/README.md

 ### Customizable formatting settings

+### Draggable and Resizeable
+Click on the overlay to put the focus on it.
+By pressing and holding left-ctrl the drag- and resize-mode is activated.
+Indicated by a light, blue hue.
+To drag the overlay, simply press and hold your left mouse button and drag.
+To resize move your mouse to one of the four borders or corners of the overlay.
+The cursor will change, indicating the type of resizing.
+Now press and hold the left mouse button and resize.

 ### Groups
 The game allows you to sort players from your friend-list into seven predefined groups.
 Doing so, marks said players with a special icon in your chat, making it easier to keep track of them.